Kevin-Prichard/open-bot-list/matches/asn/README.md

 ## How to Use

-You can look-up the ASN of IPs by using a GeoIP-Database: (*offline recommended for performance*)
+You can lookup the ASN of IPs by using a GeoIP-Database: (*offline recommended for performance*)

 * Our [GeoIP-ASN Database](https://github.com/O-X-L/geoip-asn)
 * [IPInfo](https://ipinfo.io/)